 When creating content as a word document, create any links as an embedded link in the text and include the node number of pages in the CMS afterwards in square brackets: for example, Find out more about chemotherapy for pancreatic cancer [LINK node/11192]

-We use diagrams, photos, animations or video content where appropriate to clarify the meaning and make information more visually appealing.
+We use diagrams, photos, animations and video content where appropriate to clarify the meaning and make information more visually appealing.
 We don’t overuse images because they can clutter the information.

 These design features can help to explain difficult concepts and break up the text.
 We think creatively about where to include diagrams or illustrations.